Order Fulfillment Process Design and Optimization

 Lack of stock

-A lack of stock, called a stockout, can also lead to order fulfillment issues.
+A lack of stock, a stockout, can also lead to order fulfillment issues.
 If a customer places an order and the purchase goes through, they expect to receive the product they ordered.
-They’re not going to be very happy to later receive a notification from your company stating you don’t have enough product to meet demand.
+They won't be very happy to receive a notification from your company stating you don’t have enough product to meet demand.

 Once you get an order in, it takes time to retrieve an item from your inventory and get it packaged for shipping.
 If a worker has trouble locating an item or your packing process lacks efficiency, that will lead to delays in getting the package out to your customers.

 Having to send a package overseas can complicate the shipping process.
-Depending on a package’s destination, it can take a lot longer for a customer to receive their order.
+Depending on a package’s destination, a customer can take much longer to receive their order.
 In addition, there are additional costs to account for, including customs fees.
-It isn’t just that; you still need a process in place to handle international returns, including how to process returns at different exchange rates or send a replacement item.
+It isn’t just that; you still need a process to handle international returns, including how to process returns at different exchange rates or send a replacement item.

 Getting orders fulfilled correctly requires good communication between all parties involved in the workflow.
 For example, suppliers need to let you know whether they have specific items in stock.
 In addition, you need to communicate with customers when they come to you with concerns.
 Finally, you need a way for workers within your company to talk to one another to ensure no issues arise that delay order fulfillment.